jshwelz/webrtc-js/README.md

 ### Methods available during a call

-video and audio html element will automatically gets added to the html document upon call establishment.
+video and audio html element will be automatically added to the html document upon call establishment.
 If you want to avoid defaults elements to be added the page and feed your own element, you can set the ids of these element. voxbone.WebRTC will then simply attach the streams to the provided element instead of providing its own.